Protect Your Smile

 Sports-Related Dental Injuries

-Whether recreational or competitive, contact and collision sports put athletes at risk of serious dental injuries.
-Sports-related dental injuries can include any of the following:
+Contact and collision sports put athletes at risk of injuries including:

 • Fractured or cracked tooth